firekylin/wxr-generator/README.md

   * password: post visit password if it should, default is empty.
   * categories: post categories, it's an array item.
 Every item should has `slug` and `name` prototype.
   * tags: post tags, it's an array item.
 Every item should has `slug` and `name` prototype.
+  * image: id of attached image to use as featured image for this post

 #### Example